fduncanh/UxPlay/README.md

 ### **Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where ALL user issues should be posted, and latest versions can be found).**

--   ***NEW in v1.71**: Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option.* **Only streaming from the YouTube iOS app is currently supported**: (streaming using the AirPlay icon in a browser window is **not** yet supported).Click on the airplay icon in the YouTube app to stream video.
+-   ***NEW in v1.71**: Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option.* **Only m3u8 protocol streaming from the YouTube iOS app is currently supported**: (streaming using the AirPlay icon in a browser window is **not** yet supported).Click on the airplay icon in the YouTube app to stream video.
 (You may need to wait until